ddbj/www/_aboutgea/matrix-e.md

 lang: en
 ---

-# MAGE-TAB format for raw and processed data matrix

 ## Data matrix format

 This format allows each data point in the file to be mapped to a particular assay in the experiment, and to a particular probe/probe set in the array design file of your experiment.
 For the mapping to work smoothly, each matrix file should contain data from assays on a single array design (i.e if you use multiple array designs in your experiment, mutliple matrix files will be needed), and the column/row headings and the order of columns are strictly controlled: